SAP-samples/btp-end-to-end-scenario-use-cases/build-code/document/testcase.md

     ![Testcase](../images/testcases/joule_start.png)

+> [!Note]
-    > In the Joule prompt, **/cap-unit-test** is used to write test cases for the created services.
+> If the Joule prompt has **/cap-app-logic**, delete the prompt, and type **/cap-unit-test**, as **/cap-unit-test** is used to write test cases for the created services.

-9. The Joule prompt will be prefilled with `/cap-unit-test #tests/code/test-incidents-test.js`.
+9. The Joule prompt will be having `/cap-unit-test #tests/code/test-incidents-test.js`.
 After the prefilled command, use the following prompt to create the testcase.

     ```console
     Test case to read all the incidents, and check only if the status code is 200.
 OData endpoint is /odata/v4/processor/Incidents